CrackedResearcher/agent-browseruse/README.md

 Cloudflare Worker + Browser Run.
 Live View streams the session into an iframe, so you see every keystroke as it happens.

-This is steps 1–3 of the plan: session, live view, deterministic fill.
-No LLM yet — the hook for it is marked in `src/automate.ts`.

 ## Setup

 ```bash